NolanKoblischke/SpectraFM_NeurIPS_FM4Science/readme.md

 - `PyTorch`
 - See `environment.yml` for a complete list of dependencies.
 - **Other Dependencies:**
   - Access to APOGEE spectra data files for data preparation.
-(Soon to be available in Zenodo)
+[Zenodo](https://zenodo.org/records/14041360)
   - A GPU.

 #### Notes